Mazzo di Valtellina: Geography

 Mazzo di Valtellina borders the following municipalities: Grosotto, Monno, Tovo di Sant'Agata, Vervio.
 The municipality covers an area of 15.32 km2.

 The maximum altitude of the municipality is around 3000 meters above sea level.
 The municipality extends on both sides of the valley, which are covered with chestnut and conifer woodlands.
 The highest altitudes feature pastures and grassy expanses.

 Origin of the name

 The name of Mazzo comes from the South Tyrolean family of "de Mazia" or "von Matsch", who came to Valtellina during the 11th century from the homonymous valley in Val Venosta and later adopted the name of "Venosta" due to their area of origin.

 History

 The territory of Mazzo has been inhabited since remote and prehistoric times.
 This is proved by the famous rock carvings discovered in 1966 by the archaeologist Davide Pace on the Rupe Magna in Grosio, a few kilometres from Mazzo: the oldest date back to the 4th–3rd millennium BC, while the most recent to the 8th–6th centuries BC.
+Mazzo was conquered by the Roman Empire in 16 AD.
+With the disintegration of the Western Roman Empire and the Barbarian invasions, Mazzo was probably incorporated, after 489, into the Ostrogothic Kingdom of Theodoric the Great.
+In the same century, Christianity made its appearance in the valley.